cornett/coho/doc/pyapi.rst

     .. attribute:: bonds

-        Return a list of parsed bonds.
+        Returns a list of parsed bonds.
         Each bond is represented as a dictionary with the following keys.

         ``atom0``